Pneumococcal Conjugate Vaccine (10-Valent)

 Concerns related to adverse effects:

-• Syncope: Syncope has been reported with use of injectable vaccines and may be accompanied by transient visual disturbances, weakness, or tonic-clonic movements.
-Procedures should be in place to avoid injuries from falling and to restore cerebral perfusion if syncope occurs.
+• Syncope: Syncope has been reported with use of injectable vaccines and may result in serious secondary injury (eg, skull fracture, cerebral hemorrhage); typically reported in adolescents and young adults but may occur in children and within 15 minutes after vaccination.
+Procedures should be in place to avoid injuries from falling and to restore cerebral perfusion if syncope occurs (NCIRD/ACIP 2011).

 • Pneumococcal infections: Not to be used to treat pneumococcal infections.
 Safety and efficacy in children at increased risk for pneumococcal infection (eg, sickle cell disease, splenic dysfunction, HIV infection, malignancy, nephrotic syndrome) has not been established.